CoffeeVampir3/audiocraft-webui/README.md

 ## Features:

-- **Long Audio**: More than 30 seconds of audio generation by using segments.
-It's basically the biggest deal of all time ever.
+- **Long Audio**: Make audio as long as you like.
+- **Segmented audio**: Generate audio in segments (potentially faster than longer audio) -- Segmented prompting coming soon.
 - **Processing Queue**: Add as many different prompts to the processing queue as you like, go have a cup of coffee, come back to sweet sweet audio.

 ## Install: